 2. Advertising vacancies

 Please provide clear and full details about the opportunity advertised.
 If the vacancy is filled before the stated closing date, please retract it from MYC.
 For advice on making the most of using our jobs board please see our handy hints guide.

 Employers must ensure that all advertisements are fully compliant with all legal obligations.
 For more information on employment legislation, please visit the government website for employing people or employing staff.

 4. Contract of employment

 Contracts of employment are between the student or graduate and the employer.
 It is the duty of the employer to comply with all legal obligations with regard to the employment of students and graduates.

 The University of Portsmouth accepts no liability in relation to the introduction and subsequent employment of candidates for employment via MYC.
 The University shall bear no liability for loss, damage or delay whatsoever arising in the performance of these services and in particular caused by circumstances beyond its control (of whatsoever kind).

 The employer shall independently satisfy themselves as to the suitability of any employee and shall be responsible for taking up any references and appropriate checks for the applicant should they so wish before engaging the student or graduate.

 We will advertise freelance roles, as long as they meet employment law and payment is aligned to the industry standard rate.
 Please note we will not advertise commission-based, franchise ownership or other opportunities for which the student is charged, or required to invest.

-During the Covid - 19 pandemic, we expect all employers to adhere to current Government requirements regarding working practices and ensure additional measures are in place to work in a controlled and safe way.
+We expect all employers to adhere to current Government requirements.
 Further information can be found on the Government website.